LS-2ednar/OpenFOAM_Programming/README.md

 The Cell Growth is determined prior to an the calculation of of the flowfield (using simpleFoam) followed by the custom function also the concept of a substrate is introduced and an changing value for the specific growthrate is implemented.

 ### Forth example --> not jet working
 Here an solver is presented which works like the simpleFoam called CellSimpleFoam.
 It does the previous mentioned functionalities in runtime.
+This application needs another file called createFields.H.